lydiawdesign/Code-Quiz-LW/README.md

 WHEN I answer a question
 THEN I am presented with another question

--added 3 question choices in a variable then created a function that
+-added 4 question choices in a variable then created a set of functions to show the next question along with their answers

 WHEN I answer a question incorrectly
 THEN time is subtracted from the clock

+- included in my else statement when checking whether or not the answers are correct, if the answer is wrong then the secondsleft is reduced.

 WHEN all questions are answered or the timer reaches 0 THEN the game is over

+- set an alert for when the timer is over to say that the game is over.

 WHEN the game is over
 THEN I can save my initials and my score